GYNECOMASTIA (ENLARGED MALE BREASTS)

 How is the surgery performed?

-The surgery involves liposuction of the chest to reduce the amount of fatty tissue in the breasts.
-We carry out liposuction using Toomey syringes.
-Liposuction is performed with the help of small incisions (less than half a centimetre long) placed below the breasts.
-We do not place liposuction entry ports in the axilla.
 Liposuction is done on both the anterior (front) and the lateral (side) chest.
-After liposuction we make a small incision in the areola (pigmented skin around the nipple) and do a direct excision of the gland.
+After liposuction, a small incision is made in the areola(pigmented skin around the nipple), and the gland is removed directly under vision.
 The areolar incision is closed with the help of small sutures (stitches).
 The drains (small tubes that evacuate fluids) come out through the skin incisions used for liposuction.
 The drains are usually removed during the next day.
 Once the drains are removed patients are put on a pressure garment.
-A pressure garment is a vest that helps to minimise the swelling after surgery.
+A pressure garment is a vest that helps to minimize the swelling after surgery.
 It also helps reduce the incidence of contour abnormalities.
-The vest is worn for 4 weeks after surgery.
+The vest is worn for four weeks after surgery.

 What is the postoperative care required after surgery?